-On Sunderlal Bahuguna’s 89th birthday, this is a tribute to his service of nearly a century to protect India’s Aranya Sanskriti.
+On Sunderlal Bahuguna’s 90th birthday, this is a tribute to his efforts to preserve India’s Aranya Sanskriti.

 My ecological journey began in the forests of the Himalaya.

 My father was a forest conservator, and my mother became a farmer after fleeing the tragic partition of India and Pakistan.
 It is from the Himalayan forests that I learned most of what I know about ecology.
 The folk songs and poems our mother composed for us were stories about trees and forests.

 My involvement with the contemporary ecological movement began with Chipko, a non-violent response to the large-scale deforestation.
 Chipko means to hug, to embrace.